 “It’s the most wonderful time of the year…” As the song goes, the holidays can be a wonderful time of the year for family gatherings and celebrations.
 At the same time, workers often feel stressed from the need to complete work related to the holidays.
 All too often, sleep is the first thing that is compromised, and for many occupations, sleep deprivation can be a serious hazard with severe complications.
 For example:

-- Drivers who cater to the mad rush to get things places in time for the holidays are at a much greater risk of accidents.
+- Drivers in a mad rush to get places in time for the holidays are at a much greater risk of accidents.

 - Workers who operate heavy equipment are more prone to accidents.